-Today is the anniversary of the birth of the amazing athlete who changed boxing forever, only the third such anniversary since his death in June of 2016.
-Muhammad Ali‘s passing caused the entire pugilistic world to stop and reflect upon the far-reaching legacy of a man who was, in many respects, truly bigger than boxing; indeed, he will forever stand as one of the most influential and famous athletes in the entire history of sport.
+Today is the anniversary of the birth of the amazing athlete who changed boxing forever and, as we must each year, we take time to celebrate his life and career.
+Muhammad Ali‘s passing in 2016 caused the entire pugilistic world to stop and reflect upon the far-reaching legacy of a man who was, in many respects, truly bigger than boxing; indeed, he will forever stand as one of the most influential and famous athletes in the entire history of sport.

 For those not entirely clear as to why Ali commands such respect and meant so much to so many, consider this list a sort of primer on the greatness of the man they call “The Greatest.”
 There has never been, and likely never will be, an athlete like Muhammad Ali.
 He was a truly great boxer but he was also a truly important world figure.
 Here are the reasons why he assumed such magnitude and had such a profound impact on both boxing and the culture at large.